stew675/Triple-Shift-Rotate/README.md

 We see that the `O` block is disordered, with `G` and `F` swapped around, because we had finished moving `A` and `B` while only part way through the `O` block.

-So, we set our new `A` to be the portion of `O` that had been rolled, and `B` to be the portion that we never go to.
+So, we set our new `A` to be the portion of `O` that had been rolled, and `B` to be the portion that we never got to.
 This leaves the block that we pass to the next loop looking like so:

 ```